 We evaluate \CAT\ across five diverse benchmarks covering different cognitive domains: WinoGrande (commonsense reasoning), TruthfulQA (factual consistency), HellaSwag (procedural inference), GSM8K (mathematical reasoning), and ARC (scientific question answering).
 All experiments use calibrated item banks from Section~\ref{sec:calibration}.

 We compare against four static baselines that do not adapt to individual models: (1) \textbf{Random sampling} of 100 items uniformly from the full bank, (2) \textbf{TinyBenchmarks} \citep{polo2024tinybenchmarks} using predetermined subsets selected via clustering without Fisher information optimization, (3) \textbf{MetaBench-Primary} and (4) \textbf{MetaBench-Secondary} \citep{metabench} using curated splits that require computationally expensive iterations to identify stable subsets.
-Unlike these static approaches, \CAT\ uses three precision thresholds ($\mathrm{SE}(\hat{\theta}) \leq 0.1, 0.2, 0.3$) with bounds of 30--500 items, terminating when sufficient precision is achieved or the maximum test length is reached.
+Unlike these static approaches, \CAT\ uses three precision thresholds ($\mathrm{SE}(\hat{\theta}) \leq 0.1, 0.2, 0.3$) and an item bound of 30--500, terminating adaptively when the required precision is achieved or the maximum test length is reached.
 Additional experimental configurations are provided in Appendix~\ref{app:experimental_details}.

 We evaluate each method primarily in \textbf{ability space}, comparing ATLAS-estimated abilities $\hat{\theta}_\ell$ with full-bank abilities $\hat{\theta}^{\text{whole}}_\ell$ (See Table~\ref{tab:main_result}).
 We report four metrics: (1) \textbf{Mean Absolute Error (MAE)} to measure estimation accuracy; (2) \textbf{Standard Error (SE)} of the absolute errors across models to quantify stability; (3) \textbf{Average Test Length}, the number of items administered per model; and (4) \textbf{Information Efficiency Score (IES)}, which jointly reflects accuracy and item usage relative to a 100-item random baseline (values $< 1$ indicate higher efficiency).
 More details of these metrics are provided in Appendix~\ref{app:metrics}.
 We also provide \textbf{accuracy-space evaluations}, comparing reconstructed accuracies to full-bank raw accuracies (See Table~\ref{tab:acc_results}).
 Additional evaluation metrics and their results, including Item Exposure Rate, Test Overlap Rate, and Selection Time are provided in Appendix~\ref{app:table6_analysis}.